-The Wrong Story is about a cartoonist who falls from a roof and is left with partial amnesia and a growing inability to distinguish between real and imaginary events.
+The Wrong Story by James Ellis is about a cartoonist who falls from a roof and is left with partial amnesia and a growing inability to distinguish between real and imaginary events.
 His characters assume a grimy reality while the lives of his family and friends appear ever more unreal.
 It is a story about the borderlands between imagination and the real world, the desire for self-determination and the obligations on a responsible creator.
 But mostly it’s about a man who falls off a roof and wants to know why – was it an accident, did he jump, or was he pushed?

 The Wrong Story is published by Unbound Books and is available in both paperback and eBook format in high street bookshops and online.

 - ISBN-10: 1911586114

 Here are links to some of the more popular sites from where it can be bought – and please, when you’ve read it, do post a review comment.
 It really does help.

 And here is a link to the May 2018 Blog Book Tour.